peterolson/aws-chinese-forced-alignment/README.md

 # Chinese forced alignment

-Tool for aligning Chinese transcripts with audio using the AWS transcribe service.
+Tool for aligning Chinese transcripts with audio using the [AWS transcribe service](https://aws.amazon.com/transcribe/).

+This project was built for and is used by [Dong Chinese](https://www.dong-chinese.com/).

 It can be installed using npm: